ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 a network can easily become a burden.
-The fact that UUIDs can be used to create unique, reasonably short values in distributed systems without requiring coordination makes them a good alternative, but UUID versions 1-5 lack certain other desirable characteristics:
+The fact that UUIDs can be used to create unique, reasonably short values in distributed systems without requiring coordination makes them a good alternative, but UUID versions 1-5, which were originally defined by {{RFC4122}}, lack certain other desirable characteristics:

 1. Non-time-ordered UUID versions such as UUIDv4 (described in {{uuidv4}}) have poor database index